 Support Activities in Kenya’s Refugee Settlements

 Since 2012, Peace Winds has remained active in supporting residents of Kenya’s Dadaab refugee camp near the Somali border, the Kakuma refugee camp near the South Sudan border, and the Kalobeyei refugee settlement area (not far from Kakuma).
 These camps are home to refugees from several neighboring countries, including South Sudan, Somalia, the Democratic Republic of Congo, and Ethiopia.
-Most recently, Peace Winds has been working in three support areas in Kenya’s refugee camps: agricultural recovery, hygiene, and shelter.
+Major support areas include agricultural recovery, hygiene, and shelter.
+In April 2024, Peace Winds also responded to the large-scale flooding that killed more than 470 individuals across Kenya, Tanzania, and Uganda.

 Agricultural Recovery